 Royal Mail shares expecting a bullish market debut but beware of volatility

-royal mail shares expecting a bullish market debut but beware volatility 871652013

 Royal Mail shares are expected to enjoy a bullish reception when the company makes its market debut on 11th October, giving shareholders an instant profit […]